How to rehydrate sourdough starter

 3) Feed the starter with flour.

 Once the mixture is fairly smooth/liquid, with perhaps just a couple of small undissolved chips, feed it with 30 grams (1/4 cup) of unbleached all-purpose flour.
+Mix well.
 Cover it lightly (I use my beeswax covers for this), and place it somewhere warm.
 When too cool in the house, you can put it in the oven with the oven light on.
 Even without ever turning on the heat, it holds a constant temperature around 30°C. You can keep your starter out of the oven, at room temperature; just understand that this whole process might take longer.
 The cooler the room, the longer it takes sourdough starter to work.

 4) Let the starter rest somewhere warm until it bubbles.

-Let the starter work for 24 hours.
+Leave the starter for 24 hours.
 At the end of that time, you should see some bubbles starting to form.
 Remember, this is at about 30°C; if your temperature is lower, this will take longer.
+How much longer?
+Totally depends on temperature.
+Once you do this process once—in your kitchen, in your climate, accounting for your weather—you'll have a better idea.

 5) Feed the starter again.

-6) And again.
+6) Feed Yet again.

 7) Put the starter back on its regular feeding schedule.

-8) At last – you're ready to bake!
+8) At last you're ready to bake!